eduardoamendola/CloudFormation/README.md

 Why does CFN try to give each resource a unique name?

+The main reason is to be able to rollback.
+So it needs unique ids to be able to track old and new resources.

 If you're updating a resource that can't be edited, CFN creates a new one to replace it.
 However, as per example above, if you are creating a LaunchConfiguration and it already has a defined name, it won't be possible to create a new one with the same name.
 Therefore, CloudFormation creates a new one with a new random name.

 In case you have an ASG associated with this LC via a Ref function (and not hard-coded), than CFN replaces it for you as well but the update on the instances will only occur if you have a UpdatePolicy set-up.

+## Stack Policies

+* Applies only to stack updates, to prevent accidental updates to certain stack resources.
+It's basically a way to protect the stack from bad updates the user may perform on resources that are too sensitive.
+* If added, stack policies will deny updates on all resources by default.
+So everything must be allowed individually in the policy in order to perfom an update.